-Extra-curricular assignments may occasionally occur during part of an employee's regular workday in his/her other position(s) with the District (e.g., as a teacher).
+Extra-curricular assignments may occasionally occur during part of an employee's regular workday in his/her other position(s) with the District (e.g., as an teacher educator).
 In such cases, the employee shall consult with the supervisor of his/her regular assignment to determine the appropriate course of action.